Right to Information

 1.3.5 Channel of supervision and accountability

-1.4 Norms set by the Department for the discharge of its functions.
+1.4 Norms for discharge of functions [Section 4(1)(b)(iv)]:

 1.4.1 Nature of functions/services offered

-Mainly coordinating and implementing the R and D programme under Marine Living Resources (MLR)
+Mainly coordinating and implementing the R and D programme under Marine Living Resources (MLR) Programme under the PRITHVI scheme, the Deep Ocean Mission (Vertical 3), and Mission Mausam.

 1.4.2 Norms/standards for functions/services delivery